This article provides a practical explanation of Big Data. After reading, you’ll understand the basics of this powerful innovation tool.

 Application of Big Data

-Big Data affects organisations in almost every sector.
-When using Big Data correctly, businesses can save money, generate revenue, and reach other goals.
+BD affects organisations in almost every sector.
+When using BD correctly, businesses can save money, generate revenue, and reach other goals.
 Uses of this include:

 Research & Development